Multiple Studies Link Popular Heartburn Medications to COVID-19

 As recognized in a recent meta-analysis of the published studies, current use of Proton Pump Inhibitors is associated with an approximate doubling of the risk of COVID-19 infection.
 Furthermore, current or regular use of Proton Pump Inhibitors was associated with an approximate 67% increased risk of severe COVID-19 health outcomes, such as intensive care unit admission, mechanical ventilation, acute respiratory distress syndrome, and death.

 While individuals are making sacrifices and taking reasonable steps to mitigate their risk of COVID-19, they are not being warned of the risks posed by their ongoing use of Proton Pump Inhibitors.
 If you or a loved one were using a Proton Pump Inhibitor, contracted COVID-19, and were admitted to the ICU, received mechanical ventilation, were diagnosed with acute respiratory distress syndrome, or died, Burg Simpson can help.
-Burg Simpson’s experienced product liability attorneys have successfully represented thousands of individuals who have been injured by dangerous pharmaceutical products.
+Burg Simpson’s experienced mass tort litigation attorneys have successfully represented thousands of individuals who have been injured by dangerous pharmaceutical products.
 Click here to fill out a Free Case Evaluation Form or call them directly at (513) 852-5600.